psuanm5030/beautiful-jekyll/professional-portfolio.md

 ### Operational Scorecard

 **Problem:** There were 12 functions reporting to operational leadership on a monthly and quarterly basis.
 Each group had their own slide deck, ranging from 1 slide to 35 slides, with endless styles of charts / tables / metrics / timing.
-The manual nature and disorganized result was finally too much to take.
+The manual nature and disorganized result was weighing on the teams creating the materials each month.

 **Solution:** The 12 groups were vastly different functions, however they were all reporting on metrics on the same time frames (mostly monthly, some quarterly).
 Therefore we organized the various Key Performance Indicators (KPI), along with their metadata, into a KPI database that set the foundation for stable, consistent reporting.